AxiaCoin/axia-network-v2-magellan/README.md

-🔴WARNING: This has been deprecated, please read [this.](https://docs.avax.network/build/tools/deprecating-ortelius) 🔴
+🔴WARNING: This has been deprecated, please read [this.](https://docs.avax.network/build/tools/deprecating-magellan) 🔴

-# Ortelius
+# Magellan

 A data processing pipeline for the [Axia network](https://avax.network).